 However, TV hoarders can still get all the space they want by connecting a compatible USB hard drive (up to 8 TB capacity) to Tablo DUAL.

-Tablo DUAL LITE and 4-Tuner OTA DVRs do not offer any onboard recording storage and require a compatible USB hard drive (again up to 8TB) to be connected for both for watching live TV and recording.
+Tablo DUAL LITE, and 4-Tuner OTA DVRs do not offer any onboard recording storage and require a compatible USB hard drive (again up to 8TB) to be connected for both for watching live TV and recording.
+Tablo QUAD also requires a compatible USB hard drive for storage when NOT using an optional SATA drive.
+Tablo DUAL LITE also supports Tablo's Cloud DVR Service.

 How Much Space Does Tablo Need for a Recording?